The group structure of elliptic curves over Z/NZ: Elliptic curves over

 \section{Elliptic curves over $\Z/N\Z$}

 Let $N \in \Z_{\geq 2}$ be an integer.
 Hereafter we consider elliptic curves defined over the ring $R = \Z/N\Z$, which satisfies the Condition \ref{R-Condition}.
-More generally, in \cite{ECNTA} this condition has been proved to hold for every finite ring.
-Here we show that $\Z/N\Z$ underlies an even stronger condition.
+More generally, in \cite{ECNTA} this condition has been proved to hold for every ring with a finite number of maximal ideals.
+Here we show that $\Z/N\Z$ underlies a condition that is even stronger than Condition \ref{R-Condition}.

 \begin{lemma} Let $N \in \Z_{\geq 2}$ be an integer and $A$ be a matrix over $\Z/N\Z$ whose entries are primitive, then there exists a linear combination of the columns of $A$ that is primitive.
 In particular, $R = \Z/N\Z$ satisfies Condition \ref{R-Condition}. \end{lemma} \proof Let $A = (c_1 | c_2 | \dots | c_m)$ be the columns of the considered matrix.
 Since $A$ is primitive, for every prime $p | N$ there are coefficients $\a^{(p)}_1, \dots, \a^{(p)}_m \in \Z/p\Z$ such that the vector